 - You can withdraw your funds to put toward the purchase of a first home, subject to conditions

-- Many people are also eligible for additional funding toward the deposit on their first home
+- Many people are also eligible for additional funding toward the deposit on their first home.

 Choosing your provider

+How well your KiwiSaver investment performs will depend on the skill of the manager running your fund (including how the fund is structured if the fund is one of the few passively invested KiwiSaver Schemes), the performance of the underlying investments held by your fund, and the fees charged on your fund.
 Most New Zealanders give little thought to which KiwiSaver Scheme they’re in, often staying in a default scheme or simply sticking with their bank scheme so they can see their scheme when they log in to online banking.
 Most often, we advise people to not check their KiwiSaver balance regularly, such as when they log in to online banking, and instead keep in mind that KiwiSaver is a long-term investment which will occasionally go down in value - unlike a bank savings account it may be displayed next to.

-Crucially, not making an active choice about which KiwiSaver Scheme you use could cost you tens of thousands of dollars before you reach retirement in higher fees, underperformance, or both.
+Crucially, not making an active choice about which KiwiSaver Scheme you use could cost you hundreds of thousands of dollars before you reach retirement in higher fees, underperformance, or both.
 While there are no guarantees about future performance, choosing your own provider ensures you can make the most of KiwiSaver by investing in a scheme which:

 - Is well-managed

 - Has investment options suitable for your needs